-The password is factory set to "00000000".
+The password is preset to "00000000" at the factory.
 Once you have entered a new password, you are asked to confirm it by entering it again.

 SIM Lock

 When the SIM Lock feature is enabled, your phone only works with the current SIM.
 You must enter the SIM lock code.